OhRobin/sdk_user_guide/DC_OS Software Development Kit User Guide.md

 ```

 We define the detailed recovery plan generation in `CockroachdbRecoveryPlanOverrider` class that implements  `RecoveryPlanOverrider`.
 Within this class, we override the recovery behavior if the current failure is classified as permanent failure.
-In this example, we simple take all the phases in the `replace` to form our `recovery` plan.
+In this example, we simply take all the phases in the `replace` to form our `recovery` plan.

 ```